Skip to main content

 • Content

+A confusing layout or slow load times can frustrate visitors and cause them to leave your site.
 From amongst the attributes mentioned above, Content is the most critical as people will stop engaging with your site if the Content is not pretty and can engage their attention.
+A well-designed homepage helps keep visitors engaged and encourages them to explore more of your site.

 Check code quality of your theme

 Vulnerabilities in the quality of the code of WordPress theme may adversely impact the safety, security, and reliability of your system and website.
+High-quality code not only improves security and maintainability but also contributes significantly to your website’s performance, making your site faster and more reliable.
 A good code should have the following attributes:

 • The code of the themes should comply with WordPress coding standards.